putyourlightson/craft-blitz/.github/ISSUE_TEMPLATE/support-request.md

 ---

-### Question
-A question about the plugin or how it works.
-We are diligent about documentation so please check the plugin docs before submitting your question.
+Please provide a clear and concise question.
+We are diligent about documentation, so please check whether your question is answered by the plugin docs before submitting.

-### Additional context
-Add any other context or screenshots about the support request here.